Howdens Joinery kitchens

 We've compiled the views of 2,154 Which? members on their fitted kitchen to calculate ratings and scores for all the major kitchen brands, including Howdens Joinery.

-If you're not a Which? member, you can take out a trial subscription to Which? to get instant access.
+If you're not a Which? member, you can take out a £1 Which? trial to get instant access.

 Visit our page on the best and worst kitchen brands to see how Howdens Joinery kitchens compare with other brands.